LuKks/protonsocks/README.md

 - Get your OpenVPN / IKEv2 credentials:\
 https://account.protonvpn.com/account#openvpn

-- Create `auth.txt` file for global setting, username and password:
+- Create `.env` file for global setting, username and password:
 ```
-nano auth.txt
+nano .env
 ```
 ```
-MhDEyyypW76rpujJSCw63xGTqjk3WlBS
+PROTONVPN_USERNAME=MhDEyyypW76rpujJSCw63xGTqjk3WlBS
-Nuh2vpYKLqe0n8V9slq0EbXLfUpo5ysb
+PROTONVPN_PASSWORD=Nuh2vpYKLqe0n8V9slq0EbXLfUpo5ysb
 ```

-- Later, in case you need different or specific credentials for containers:\
+- If you need different credentials for a container, override `.env` file:
-Edit the enviroment in `docker-compose.yml` with the credentials.\
+`docker run`: Use `-e PROTONVPN_USERNAME=abc` and `-e PROTONVPN_PASSWORD=abc`.
-Enviroment variables overrides `auth.txt` file.
+`docker-compose`: Change the enviroment variables in `docker-compose.yml`.\

 - To use NetShield DNS, append a suffix to your username:\
 Block malware: `+f1`\
 Block malware, ads and trackers: `+f2`\
 For example: `MhDEyyypW76rpujJSCw63xGTqjk3WlBS+f2`

-- Default ProtonVPN server is `CH-MX#1`, it also can be changed.
+- Default ProtonVPN server is `CH-UK#1`, it also can be changed.

 ## Run with Compose
 Later you can just build and run in foreground: